 Maximize Payment Options

 Strive to make it as easy as possible for your customer to pay your company for sales or services rendered.
 Wherever feasible, work to increase payment options – from cash, to credit card and check, to electronic funds transfer – so that your client can choose a preferred method and expeditiously pay the company.
 This will help to further reduce the amount of time between sales and payments tendered.

 Do a Credit Check

+When it comes to managing accounts receivable, credit checks can be vital.
 Before your small business takes on a new client, especially for a long term or otherwise expensive project, consider checking that clients’ credit history first.
 If your client has a history of missed payments, collections, or otherwise poor credit, that client may not be worth the risk.
 A credit check should almost always be required for any client with whom you are extending a line of credit.
-Doing the credit check prior to signing a contract can help you avoid headaches with collecting payments due later down the road.
+Doing the credit check prior to signing a contract can help you avoid headaches later down the road.

 Outsource Your Accounts Receivable

 If your small business’s accounting department consists of you, late at night, staring at your computer and trying to figure out a statement of cash flows spreadsheet, consider outsourcing your accounts receivable.
 Hiring a reputable accounting firm to manage the payments you are due can allow your company to focus instead on marketing, sales, and customer service.
 A trained accountant will have the expertise you may lack to manage receivables properly, and free up time for you to grow your business.

 If a client is past due on a payment, try to reach out to them personally to give them one last chance to obtain your payment.
 If that fails, consider as a last resort employing a collections agency.
 This will likely be a time-consuming route either way.
 It’s always a good idea to attempt to resolve late payments prior to sending the debt to collections.